3DRaven/semantrix/README.md

 # Semantrix

-An advanced Model Context Protocol (MCP) server that provides intelligent semantic and fuzzy search capabilities across project codebases.
-Semantrix enables LLMs and developers to efficiently discover, reuse, and analyze existing code through sophisticated AI-powered search mechanisms.
-This approach makes it possible, even in large projects, to avoid regenerating code that does not fit into the neural network’s context.
-Instead, the model can request known parts of the project as concise summaries.
+A Model Context Protocol (MCP) server designed not just for searching, but for orchestrating code generation workflows based on discovered rules and a custom prompt template for the language model.
+Semantrix enables LLMs and developers to retrieve relevant code fragments using intelligent semantic (RAG) and fuzzy (LSP/rust-analyzer etc.) search, then leverages these results—together with user-defined rules and prompt templates—to guide the LLM in how to process, reuse, or transform the found code.

+This approach allows the system to select and include only the rules relevant to the retrieved symbols, rather than loading the entire rule set into the model’s context.
+As a result, even with a large collection of rules, only the pertinent ones occupy space in the LLM context, reducing context window usage and improving efficiency

 ## Overview